WinterAxis/ESV-MD-Bible/The_Bible_esv/40_Matthew/Matt_18.md

 And in anger his master delivered him to the jailers, until he should pay all his debt.

 ###### 35
-So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart."

 ***